tharrisoc/liri-node-app/README.md

 Language Interpretation and Recognition Interface

 This script can perform three operations:

     .
-Read and display Tweets from the fake user BrutusShark e.g. node liri.js my-tweets
+Read and display the somewhat humorous Tweets from the fake user BrutusShark e.g. node liri.js my-tweets

     .
 Retrieve data about a song from spotify.com